JahanviGupta17/Customer-Segmentation-Sales-Intelligence-Dashboard-PostgreSQL-and-PowerBI/README.md

 - Provide actionable insights to improve revenue and retention

 **What I Did:**
-- Cleaned and transformed sales and customer data from PostgreSQL and Excel
+- Cleaned and transformed sales and customer data from PostgreSQL.
 - Calculated **RFM scores** for customer segmentation
 - Built **interactive Power BI dashboards** for visual analysis
 - Generated a **full report with actionable recommendations** for business stakeholders